-Step 4: Practice several times and when your dog is following your treat lure.
-Then, you can start to add in the verbal cue of your choice like “vogue” or “death drop.”
-As you lure your dog down/over right before their head touches the ground start using your verbal cue.
+Step 4: Practice several times and when your dog is following the treat, then you can start to add in the verbal cue of your choice, like “vogue.”
+As you lure your dog down/over, start using your verbal cue right before their head touches the ground.

-Step 5: The more familiar with the trick your dog gets after several practice sessions, you can begin verbal cueing earlier and start to fade out the physical luring naturally because your dog will anticipate the lure because they will make the connection between the verbal cue and the death drop trick.
+Step 5: The more familiar with the trick your dog gets after several practice sessions, you can begin verbal cueing earlier and start to fade out the physical luring naturally because your dog will anticipate the lure as they make the connection between the verbal cue and the trick.

 Step 6: The more you practice and the more familiar with the trick your dog gets, you’ll also be able to start building duration where your dog will hold the final death drop position until released to get the treat.
 Add duration very slowly by adding time second by second before you praise and treat/release your dog.

 Solo marches were the theme of 2020 Pride, with most of the country being in full lockdown.
 In June 2020, my dog Sirius wore her rainbow costume and I took a Pride walk through our neighborhood most evenings, and it has become a tradition I’m carrying into future years.
 This solo Pride parade is a fun way to celebrate Pride when you or your dog, or both of you aren’t up for, or comfortable with a big social event.
 These solo Pride marches through your neighborhood are also a great way to meet supportive neighbors and bring some Pride energy to your neighborhood!